 We know giving up dairy (even for a short time!) is a big ask.
 Find out why it might be worth it.

 In recent studies, dairy has been linked to acne.
 The evidence is convincing, but this doesn’t apply to everyone.
-Some people break out from drinking milk; others don’t.
-The worst acne-related offender in the dairy family is skim milk.
-For some reason, skim milk is more likely to cause breakouts than whole milk, cheese, or yogurt.
+Some people can break out from drinking milk; others don’t.
+The worst acne-related offender in the dairy family seems to be skim milk.
+For some reason, skim milk tends to be more likely to cause breakouts than whole milk, cheese, or yogurt.

 Acne is often triggered by hormonal changes in our bodies.
 Milk contains insulin-spiking hormone triggers that can lead to acne.
 So, drinking milk can set off a chain reaction that leads to breakouts.
 If your pimples are appearing on your jawline, chin, and cheeks, it might be a sign of hormonal acne.

 We know that some dairy products can be hard to give up.
 For example, cheese is DELICIOUS.
 But luckily, thanks to lots of vegan-friendly products out there trying to perfect dairy-free cheese.
 Check your local grocery store to try some of the best dairy-free cheese alternatives available.
 Dairy-free “cheese” can be made from ingredients like almond milk, such as the popular brand Kite Hill.
 Others are made from tofu, such as Chao.
 Sometimes you can hardly tell the difference!
 Try thinking of it as a fun opportunity to taste-test the various options out there and see which ones you like the best.

 If you’re down to try ditching dairy, we’re here for it!
 We know it’s not easy for everyone, though.
 Think dairy might be messing with your skin?
 Here’s how to go dairy-free and not hate your life.